seaweedfs/seaweedfs/README.md

 The architecture is fairly simple.
 The actual data is stored in volumes on storage nodes.
 One volume server can have multiple volumes, and can both support read and write access with basic authentication.

 All volumes are managed by a master server.
-The master server contains volume id to volume server mapping.
-This is fairly static information, and could be cached easily.
+The master server contains the volume id to volume server mapping.
+This is fairly static information, and can be easily cached.

 On each write request, the master server also generates a file key, which is a growing 64-bit unsigned integer.
 Since write requests are not generally as frequent as read requests, one master server should be able to handle the concurrency well.